Contingent Vs. Pending: What’s The Difference?

 Pending – More Than 4 Months

 The Pending – More Than 4 Months status happens automatically in the MLS when a listing has been pending for more than 4 months.
-This could be an indication that something about the sale transaction is taking longer than average.
+This could be an indication that something about the sale transaction is taking longer than it does on average.
 It may also be that the listing agent forgot to change the status from Pending to Sold after closing.

 Can You Make An Offer On A Contingent Home?